 Hopefully, you and your pet have never, and will never, have to experience this shocking event.
 But, if you have, or if you experience it in the future, this article will help you to understand what causes seizures, what you can do while your pet is having a seizure, and the various treatment options available.

 What causes seizures?
 Epilepsy is one cause.
 Certain dog breeds are more susceptible to epilepsy.
-These include: cocker spaniels; poodles; collies; german shepherds; irish setters; golden retrievers; dachshunds, labrador retrievers, saint bernards, miniature schnauzers, siberian huskies, and wire-haired terriers.
+These include cocker spaniels; poodles; collies; german shepherds; Irish setters; golden retrievers; dachshunds, labrador retrievers, saint bernards, miniature schnauzers, Siberian huskies, wire-haired terriers.
 Veterinarians are not sure what causes this “hereditary” epilepsy.

-In dogs there are many causes of seizures besides hereditary epilepsy.
+In dogs, there are many causes of seizures besides hereditary epilepsy.
 Allergies to food and the chemicals, preservatives, and artificial flavors put into the foods can cause seizures.
-Other causes include liver and kidney disease, tumors, poisonings, and low blood sugars.
+Other causes include liver and kidney disease, tumors, poisonings, and low blood sugar.

 What can you do while your pet is having a seizure?
 Try to stay calm.
 This is hard to do, but using a calm, reassuring quiet voice will comfort your dog or cat.
 Move any furniture or other objects on which your pet could hurt itself.
 If you’re unable to move the object, place pillows or wrap blankets between the pet and the object.
 Slide something soft under your pet’s head, but be sure to keep your hands and face away from his head so that you don’t risk a possible bite.
 You can gently stroke his hip or side, but position yourself opposite the side of the feet and toenails as the muscle spasms make the feet curl into claws that can gouge or rake your skin.
 Dim the lights, and keep the environment as quiet as possible by turning off the TV and loud music.